 The gesture of that person or animal is equally important – the stance, pose or attitude has to be readable by the viewer.
 Details are critical.

 Gesture and punctuation go together – a figure in a photo may provide punctuation, and gesture is required to lift the photo above the ordinary.

 Composition advice #6: Scan the edges of the frame

-The photographer is responsible for everything (5.50, first video).
+The photographer is responsible for everything.
 If there is something in the frame that shouldn’t be there, then it’s your fault.
 It’s up to the photographer to continually look round the frame and make sure that there is nothing there that shouldn’t be.

 Composition advice #7: Geometry, symmetry and color

 As Bob talks about his work it becomes clear that geometry, symmetry and color play large parts in the composition of his images.
 Let’s explore these ideas one by one.